aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

 \subsection{Organizing AI Development}

-Now that we have discussed how to put together a team, we have to consider how to position it in the organization.
-Given the difficulties mentioned above in attracting AI talent, we can also consider alternatives to in-house development such as AI as a service (AIaas).
+Once an AI team has been put together, it is imperative to consider how to position it in the organization.
+Given the difficulties mentioned above in attracting AI talent, alternatives to in-house development can be considered such as AI as a service (AIaas).

-\paragraph*{Positioning the AI team in the organization} How can we integrate our AI team into the organization?
-The management of an AI project can typically be centralized, or decentralized.
+\paragraph*{Positioning the AI team in the organization} The management of an AI project can typically be centralized, or decentralized.
 According to Andrew Ng, a leader in the AI field, a centralized AI team is perfectly positioned to develop an organization-wide AI system \citep{nginterview2019}.
 To develop an AI application, experts need knowledge about multiple aspects of the organization, and need to understand and access data from many departments.
-In a centralized approach, we might appoint a chief AI officer, who can work across departments with business leaders to drive AI projects forward.
+In a centralized approach, a chief AI officer might be appointed, who can work across departments with business leaders to drive AI projects forward.
 Centralized teams can take many forms, such as centres of excellence or research labs.
 The latter often has strong ties to universities.
-In Section \ref{sec:data}, we mentioned the importance of enabling access to organization-wide data.
+In Section \ref{sec:data}, the importance of enabling access to organization-wide data was mentioned.
 This cross-functionality within the AI team will be crucial for them to develop AI applications by working with all business leaders.
 Thinking about how to best integrate the AI team in the organization is critical to avoid delay.
-The decision power of managers and teams will need to be considered, i.e. if any departments need to be involved in decision making, be sure to include them in the team.
+The decision power of managers and teams will need to be considered, i.e. if any departments need to be involved in decision making, they should be included in the team.
 A short reporting line will speed up development \citep{baccala2018ai}.